 The Priestly Robes and 7 Temple Furnishings (Wiki Commons)

 Table of Showbread – Jesus said “I am the bread of life.”
 This typifies the continual presentation of the living Word of God, Christ.
 The Bible is the written Word of God.
-When we eat His flesh (bread) and drink His blood (wine) we are born again and live spiritually in Jesus’ glorious human/divine heavenly life on earth through God’s Word.
+Jesus is the Personified Word of God.
+When we partake in the communion by eating the bread (representing His Body/flesh) and drinking the wine (representing His blood for life is in the blood) we are born again and take up the new life if Jesus living spiritually in His glorious human/divine heavenly life on earth through God’s Word (Jesus).

 In this function, we are reminded and refreshed by Jesus’ “Immanuel humanity” we have adopted and been born into after daily crucifying the fallen “Adamic humanity” to the cross. (see http://bulamanriver.net/9718).
 The bread and wine (communion) represent Jesus’ body and blood (new humanity), the born-again believer.
 This is the source of our confidence in living upon this earth as we rely upon the Word of God, both the literal (Bible) and personified Christ (High Priest).
 (John 6:53-58)

-Lampstand – The Golden Lampstand had a central shaft which represents Christ.
-The Body of Christ (believers) is represented by the six-side branches, three and each side. (see picture below) The believer is to be a branch of the Lampstand, a member of Christ who is the light of the world.
+Lampstand – The Golden Lampstand had a central shaft with which represents Christ, with six branches.
+The Body of Christ (believers/church) is represented by the six-side branches, three and each side. (see picture below) The believer is to be a branch of the Lampstand, a member of Christ who is the light of the world.
 (John 8:12) The Holy Spirit is the oil that gives light or gifts to each believer and represents the baptism with the Holy Spirit into the Body of Christ, the church.
 (Zech.4:1-6) This began at Pentecost.